Clinical and counseling psychology – degrees and career options

 This degree is suited to you if you want to work one-on-one with patients in different settings.
 Considered as a more generalized counseling degree, your clients will be as diverse as the potential problems they may present with.
 Counseling psychologists are often employed in programs that are staffed by a team of medical and allied healthcare workers, such as an addiction treatment center or a university health service.

-With a Psy.D. you are also on the way to receiving the necessary licenses to become a practicing psychology counselor.
+With a Psy.D. you are also on the way to receiving the necessary licenses to become a practicing counseling psychologist.

 Cost of doctorate degrees in psychology

-According to the APA the annual cost of a doctoral degree in psychology is $11,000 for in-state students and $24,000 for out-of-state students at a public university, and $34,000 at a private university.
-Considering that a doctoral degree take over half a decade to complete, financial support is a serious consideration.
-Fortunately, of all the degree levels, financial help to support a doctorate programs is common.
-This topic is covered detail on Get Paid to get your Ph.D.
+According to the APA, the annual cost of a doctoral degree in psychology is $11,000 for in-state students, and $24,000 for out-of-state students at public universities, and $34,000 for private universities.
+Considering that a doctoral degree takes over half a decade to complete, financial support is a serious consideration.
+Fortunately, of all the degree levels, financial help to support doctorate programs is common.
+This topic is covered in detail on Get Paid to get your Ph.D.

 Should my program be accredited?